 You know I’m a big fan of cooking everything from scratch, whether we’re talking about bread or kombucha or salad.
 Fill your plate with plant-based foods like fruits, vegetables, nuts, seeds, gluten-free whole grains, healthy fats, along with occasional organic animal products.

-If your family is all together, why not cook together?
+If your family is home together, why not cook together?
 The holidays are a great opportunity for you to spend time in the kitchen together having fun and learning new culinary skills, especially for the children in your home.
-If you want to have a treat - like chocolate or cake or strawberry licorice - make it yourself!
-That way, you'll ensure you're not consuming any preservatives or harmful ingredients.
+If you want to have a treat – like chocolate or cake or strawberry licorice – make it yourself!
+That way, you’ll ensure you’re not consuming any harmful ingredients.